Jagiroad: History

 The town has a rich history that dates back to ancient times.
 The area was once inhabited by various tribes and communities, including the Tiwas, the Kacharis, and the Karbis.
 In the medieval period, Jagiroad was part of the Tiwa kingdom, which was ruled by the Tiwa dynasty.

-The writing of Bhimsingh throws some light on the history of present Morigaon town and its adjoining areas.
-This region was ruled independently by six rulers.
-During this time two princes from Darrang, Supradhvaj and Makardhvaj, fled from their homeland due to internal clash, by crossing the mighty Brahmaputra and they settled at Bahakajari.
-Later on, Supradhvaj married the daughter of Mangalsingh, the King of Baghara.
-Supradhvaj was then made the seventh king of the region, having an independent kingdom of his own.
+Bhimsingh’s writings provide valuable insights into the past of the present-day Morigaon town and its surrounding areas.
+In earlier times, this region was under the rule of six independent monarchs.
+During this era, two princes from Darrang, Supradhvaj and Makardhvaj, fled their native land due to internal strife.
+They crossed the vast Brahmaputra River and settled in Bahakajari.
+Supradhvaj eventually married the daughter of Mangalsingh, the ruler of Baghara.
+Following this marriage, Supradhvaj was appointed as the seventh ruler of the area, establishing his own autonomous kingdom.

 During the colonial period, Jagiroad was an important center for tea cultivation and trade.
 The British established several tea gardens in the area, which led to the growth of a tea-based economy.
 In addition to tea, the area was also known for its jute and silk industries.

 Jagiroad also played an important role in the Assam Movement, which was a popular movement in the 1970s and 1980s that sought to protect the rights of the indigenous people of Assam.
 The town was a center of protests and demonstrations during this period.